I am a mother, daughter, and life-partner.

-This work is rooted in a somatic, systems-based, experiential inquiry of the anthropocene—particularly exploring how we humans might reclaim our wild sovereignty and extracate our wholeness from internalized and systematic structures of oppression, by way of our bodies.
+This work is rooted in a somatic, systems-based, experiential inquiry of the chthulucene/anthropocene/capitalocene—particularly exploring how we humans might reclaim our wild sovereignty and extracate our wholeness from internalized and systematic structures of oppression, by way of a transformed relationship with our bodies and the land.
 It asks what it takes to show up fully, connected, powerful in our lives, how we decide to express and act upon our values, and how we might embody the profound complexities of what it means to be human right now on planet Earth.

 WHAT IT IS NOT

 My work is accessible and available to a wide range of folks, but I do not assume that this work is universally applicable to every single person, brashly covering a broad brush stroke across the lives of all who might engage—to assume so would be to overlook the distinct needs we have as a diverse group.
 This work does not want to invalidate and erase our differences; it wants to honor them.

 This work is not a pathway to bolster a cultural preoccupation with perpetual positivity, constantly being happy, or feeling good all the time.
 It is not about “fixing” our fucked up-ness or about just making the hurt disappear.
 Rather, it’s intent on showing up our whole selves in the mess, reconnecting to our humanness there, restoring a certain grounded resilience, and learning to value the beautifully varied full spectrum of our interwoven existence.